1visible/Watizit/README.md

 ## About The Project

 Watizit is a mobile game available on Android whose goal is to find the name of an animal or an object from its shape.
 This project was carried out as a team during our training in L3 Computer Science at the University of Reunion.
-If you want more details on the realization of this project, do not hesitate to consult our project report in french.
+If you want more details on the realization of this project, do not hesitate to consult our project report in french [here](https://github.com/1visible/Watizit/blob/master/report/Watizit%20report.pdf).

 ### Tools used
-We used various tools to carry out our project, from communication to design to programming.
+🔨 We used various tools to carry out our project, from communication to design to programming.
 Below is the list of the main tools that have served us:
 * [Android Studio](https://developer.android.com/studio) (for programming)
 * [Github](https://github.com) (for version control and source code management)
 * [Figma](https://www.figma.com) (for prototyping/design)